Kotmin/Kotmin/README.md

+# Kotmin

 ### Hi there 👋

+Greetings!
+I'm Paweł, a Python Developer passionate about development and AI implementations.
+I specialize in crafting web applications using Python frameworks like Flask, FastAPI, and Django.
+While I'm versatile, my heart lies in backend development.
+I usually go for PostgresSQL in terms of database implementation, but, of course, only if it aligns with the project's needs.
+I have a knack for spotting software bugs.

 <!--
 **Kotmin/Kotmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.